hreyesm/dr-shortener/README.md

 ```

 ## Installation
-* The following is a list of requirements needed for the project to * run
+The following is a list of requirements needed for the project to run:
 * A computer with either Linux or MacOS
 * Racket v 7.8
 * Racket packages: